VamosC/IconCreator/README.md

 # IconCreator

+## desription
-create icon for qt with macOS
+shell script for create icon for qt with macOS

+## Platform
+macOS Mojave

+## Notice
+icons.iconset directory will be overwritten if exists